Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures: Conclusions

 We have described the rich formal gauge correlation structure that emerges in mixtures, where the hyperobservable, in analogy to the Hamiltonian itself \cite{sammueller2024whyhyperDFT}, generates corresponding spatially-resolved hyperforce density observables via phase space differentiation.
 Upon building the thermal equilibrium average, the mean partial one-body hyperforce density is related, in a formally exact way, via equilibrium sum rules to the correlation of the hyperobservable with the spatially localized force density.
 We have described in detail several relevant special cases of these sum rules that are relevant for mixtures, such as, e.g., arising from the absence of the dependence on specific species, which leads to formal simplification.

 Turning to the two-body level of the gauge correlation functions, we have generalized the emerging two-body force-force and force-gradient correlation framework, as were formulated originally for pure systems \cite{sammueller2023whatIsLiquid, hermann2023whatIsLiquid}, to multi-component systems.
 Our corresponding simulation work for the Kob-Andersen model, in its liquid phase, has shown that deep insights into the liquid structure can be gained specifically from the partial force-force and force-gradient correlation functions.
 We found all corresponding sum rules to be satisfied numerically.
 We recall that their validity hinges on thermal equilibrium.
 Hence our present investigation could serve as a platform to shed new light on the rich topic of the nonequilibrium nature of glasses that arise from performing a temperature quench of the liquid.
 We refer to Ref.~\cite{mueller2024dynamic} for the formulation of dynamical hypercurrent sum rules that arise from the dynamical generalization of phase space shifting.
+In future work it would be interesting to explore possible connections of the present framework with mode-coupling theory \cite{janssen2018}.
+We also leave the investigation of the gauge correlation sum rules for systems interacting with multi-body interparticle interactions to future work.

 We have demonstrated the applicability of the gauge correlation framework to spatially inhomogeneous systems by carrying out simulations for a symmetrical Lennard-Jones system previously investigated by Wilding~{\it et~al.}~\cite{wilding1997, schmid2001wetting, wilding2002, wilding2003, wilding1998, koefinger2006epl, koefinger2006jcp} in the context of bulk phase behaviour and associated interfacial physics.
 We have ascertained that both the gradient of the density profile and the gradient of the one-body force density distribution are accessible via corresponding hyperforce correlation functions, see Fig.~\ref{FIGsilas1} and the description given in Sec.~\ref{SECconfinement}.